MVollath/Isabelle-PDDL-Grounding/Documentation/knowledge.md

 	- Axioms "stratifiable" (valid) iff: There exists a total preorder over predicates such that $\forall Q, P: Q\in\varphi\land P\in\psi\Longrightarrow Q\succeq P$.
 Even $Q \succ P$ if $P$ is negated in the NNF of $\psi$.
 	- Stratifiability necessary for axiom evaluation. $P \prec Q$ means $P$ is not dependent on $Q$, and is thus evaluated first.
 	- Fluent predicates (occur in effects/init) must not appear in axiom heads.
-- PDDL task: $\langle$init, goal, axioms, operators$\rangle$.
+- PDDL task: $\langle$ init, goal, axioms, operators $\rangle$.
 Predicates including their arity are implicitly defined.
 Types not explicitly part of this formalism, but still supported by normalization later.

 **Finite-Domain Representation FDR**
 - Based on SAS<sup>+</sup> with axioms and conditional effects.